 Eric Joyner (EJ): When I decided to become a gallery artist some 10 years ago, I made a rule for myself that I would only paint things I like.
 I started with tin robots around 1999 because they met the criteria of me liking them, and had been collecting them since the mid 1980’s.
 Also, it was cost-effective… no need to hire models or rent costumes.
 The donuts were added in 2002.
 I had been getting a bit bored just painting robots & started to try and think of what to add.
 Then while watching the movie Pleasantville, I was inspired by the scene where Jeff Daniels paints a still-life of donuts.
 This, in combination of being a big fan of Wayne Thiebaud, donuts, and the fact that the combination made no sense, I started the painting “Glazed” the next morning.

-AM: Are donuts actually our favorite food and do you collect tin robots?
+AM: Are donuts actually your favorite food and do you collect tin robots?
 Or are they just reserved for your art?

 AM: Occasionally, there are humans that show up in your imagery.
-Are they actually part of the world you have created or are they merely there to draw attention and contrast to your automatons in the re-enactment of some classic scene?
+Are they actually part of the world you have created or are they merely there to draw attention as contrast for your automatons in the re-enactment of some classic scene?
 What is the relationship like between the humans and the robots in your paintings?

 AM: For some reason, your work almost has a Norman Rockwell feel to it even though your subject matter is completely different.
 Are we completely off base or was he an inspiration for you?
 What other artists do you feel has influenced you, if at all?